-Ramboll is a globally renowned consultant within waste management in general and Energy from Waste in particular.
-This position has been obtained through a long list of successfully completed projects where we have been responsible for the planning, engineering, procurement and contract management of waste management facilities.
+Ramboll is a globally renowned consultant within waste management in general (read more about our resource and waste management services here) and Energy from Waste in particular.
+This position has been obtained through a long list of successfully completed projects where Ramboll has been responsible for the planning, engineering, procurement and contract management of waste management facilities.
 Our services include the full range of technical advisory / owner’s engineering / EPCM services which are required to plan, manage and implement a project, inter alia:

-We work under different organisational structures (from public projects to PPPs) for a range of clients: Waste management companies (public or private), regional/local governments, developers, central government, banks, IFIs etc.
+Our clients include a range of clients working under different organisational structures – from public to PPPs – among them are: Waste management companies (public or private), regional/local governments, developers, central government, banks, the International Financial Institutions (IFIs) etc.

 A waste-to-energy facility can therefore be a valuable local source of secure, stable and climate-friendly energy.
 It will substitute fossil fuels and contribute to national energy self-sufficiency and will in many cases fully eliminate the need for landfilling.

-Ramboll is generally recognised as the world’s leading waste-to-energy engineering consultant.
+Ramboll is recognised as one of the world’s leading waste-to-energy engineering consultant.

 We have 60 dedicated waste-to-energy project managers and specialists with in-depth knowledge of processes, technologies, suppliers and facility operation.
-In addition, we have 1,500 staff capable of supporting within associated aspects of waste-to-energy projects, including, for example, power engineering, civil works, waste and energy planning, district heating/cooling, desalination, EIA and authority liaison.
+In addition, we have 1,500 experts capable of supporting within associated aspects of waste-to-energy projects including: power engineering, civil works, waste and energy planning, district heating, district cooling, desalination, EIA and authority liaison.

-It is our knowledge and experience of how best to plan, procure and manage the implementation of waste-to-energy projects, in combination with our detailed technical knowledge of the involved mechanical and electrical equipment that underpins our strong position in the market.
+Our knowledge and experience of how to best plan, procure and manage the implementation of waste-to-energy projects, in combination with our detailed technical knowledge of the involved mechanical and electrical equipment, underpins our strong position in the market.

 We assist our clients through all phases of the project – from idea to operation – and the combination of our experience and expertise means that we can provide no-learning-curve client support at every step of the project.

-We assist the future facility owners/operators in the planning, design and procurement of their facilities.
-Subsequently, we supervise and manage the implementation of the projects on behalf of the clients.
+We assist the future facility owners and operators in the planning, design and procurement of facilities.
+Subsequently, we supervise and manage the implementation of the projects on behalf of our clients.
 We can assist in the establishment of waste-to-energy facilities under different contracting structures.
 On EPC contracts we act as the Owner’s Engineer.
 On facilities procured using several contracts we act as EPCM (Engineering Procurement Contract Management) consultant.
 On PPPs we provide technical and project management support to public waste management authorities in the planning, procurement and implementation of the transactions.
 On operational facilities we provide asset management advisory services tailor made for waste-to-energy facilities.
-Read more about our asset management services within waste-to-energy here.

 Where communities have opted for the segregation of organic waste from businesses or households, the establishment of Anaerobic Digestion (AD) will normally be part of the waste management system.
 In recent years, organic waste has furthermore become a very important raw material for boosting biogas production from both manure and sewage sludge.
 Biogas can be used locally for the generation of electricity and heat or it can be upgraded for injection into the natural gas network and/or utilised as a transport fuel.